princeyadav0136/DevTinder/revise.md

 - API - Update User
 - Explore mongoose doc for update and options
 - API - Update the user data by email

+- Explore schemaType options from the documentation
+- add required, unique, lowercase, min, minLength, trim
+- Add default
+- Create a custom validate function for gender
+- Improve the DB schema - PUT all appropriate validations on each field in Schema
+- Add timestamps to the user schema